Sudbury Garden Club

-The Club typically meets the second Wednesday of each month.
+The Club's membership year runs from September to June.
+We are proud to offer to our members and guests an interesting and informative garden-related program each month, presented by an expert in the topic.
+We typically meets the second Wednesday of each month.
 Most meetings start at 9:30AM, with a brief business agenda, at the Memorial Congregational Church (MCC).
-Be sure to check each month’s listing since time and location may vary.
-Some meetings may be held on Zoom.
-Each meeting begins with a social period and light refreshments, followed by a business meeting and our featured speaker or program.
-Click on the underlined name of each speaker to visit his/her website and find out more about him/her.
-We follow the Sudbury School System’s weather-related decisions.
+Be sure to check each month’s listing since times and locations may vary.
+Typically, one meeting each year is held on Zoom.
+Each meeting begins with a social period and light refreshments, followed by a business meeting, and then our featured speaker and program.
+The public is invited to join us at 10:30AM to enjoy the programs.
+(We follow the Sudbury School System’s weather-related decisions.
 If school is delayed or cancelled, our meeting is cancelled.
-You will receive notification by email, text or phone.
+Members will receive notification by email, text or phone.)

-Note: All members are invited to attend Board meetings which are typically held on the fourth Wednesday of the month.
+All members are invited to attend Board meetings which are typically held on the fourth Wednesday of the month.

 9:30-11:30 AM